OSGeo/gdal/gdal/doc/source/drivers/raster/wms.rst

    A list of subdatasets will be returned, resulting from the parsing of the GetTileService request on that server.

--  (GDAL >= 2.0.0) the URL of a REST definition for a ArcGIS MapServer:
+-  the URL of a REST definition for a ArcGIS MapServer:

    ::